Agem-Bilisim/ahenk/README.md

 Ahenk is a Linux agent written in Python which enables Lider to manage & monitor clients remotely.

->Add new repo with [this](https://github.com/Agem-Bilisim/lider-ahenk-installer/blob/master/ahenk-installer/conf/liderahenk.list) file
+>Add new repo with **deb http://ftp.pardus.org.tr/lider-ahenk/la-stable yenikusak main** file

 ## Documentation